Bridget Flanery

-Bridget Christine Flanery (born March 24, 1970) is an American actress.
+Bridget Christine Flanery (born March 24, 1970) is an American actress and screenplay writer.
+She is sometimes credited as Bridget Flanery-Fownes.

-Early life
+Early life and education

-Bridget Christine Flanery was born on March 24, 1970 in Guthrie Center, Iowa.
-Flanery has an older sister, Jill, and three brothers, James, Bill and John.
-She studied Theatre and graduated from Drake University in 1992.
+Born Bridget Christine Flanery, on March 24, 1970 in Guthrie Center, Iowa, Flanery is the daughter of Judith and James Flanery, the latter of whom was a county district clerk in Guthrie County before his death in 1987.
+Flanery has a sister, Jill, and three brothers, James, William and John.

+Flanery attended Guthrie Center Elementary School, where she was receiving accolades for her acting as early as 1982.
+In high school, she starred as Anne Sullivan in The Miracle Worker at the age of 15, winning the role over several older students.

+Flanery studied Theatre and Dance at Drake University, graduating in 1992.
 After graduation, she relocated to Los Angeles to pursue a career in acting.
+She later received her MFA from Yale School of Drama.